 Consider using an auto loan refinancing calculator to compare the changes to your monthly payments and overall interest as a result of refinancing.

-However, beware of fees that may complicate the calculations.
+Beware, also, of fees that may complicate the calculations.
 For example, you may have to pay the state to re-register the vehicle and transfer the title.
-This cost is usually less than $100, and in some states it's less than $25.
-However, in others, the fees can be over $250.
+This cost is usually less than $100, and in some states it’s less than $25.
+But in others, the fees can be more than $250.
 Some lenders may also charge an origination fee for the new loan.

 Myth #5: It’s not worth shopping around when refinancing auto loans.